 What is remote monitoring like?

 It all depends on the company you choose.
-For some, it means using a special dental scope once a week so your treatment supervisor can be sure you are progressing well.
+For some, it means using a special dental scope once a week so your treatment supervisor can track your progress.
 Others request that you check-in by email halfway through treatment.
 This can make a big difference in how you feel about your aligner company, so be sure to verify each company’s monitoring procedures and choose one with an approach that works for you.

 Can at-home clear aligners correct snaggletooth?